nvim-treesitter/nvim-treesitter/README.md

 lua <<EOF
 require'nvim-treesitter.configs'.setup {
-  ensure_installed = "all"      -- one of "all", "language", or a list of languages highlight = {
+  ensure_installed = "all"      -- one of "all", "language", or a list of languages disable = {"markdown"},       -- a list of languages to disable for all modules (only enable manually) highlight = {
     enable = true,              -- false will disable the whole extension disable = { "c", "rust" },  -- list of language that will be disabled